onflow/flow-cli/docs/execute-scripts.md

     --host access.testnet.nodes.onflow.org:9000
 ```

 ## Arguments

 ### Script Code

-The first argument is the path to the Cadence file containing the
+The first argument is the path to a Cadence file containing the
 script to be executed.

 ## Options